Lead Generation for Higher Education – Strategy & Case Study

 SEO and Landing Page Optimization

 Having a content marketer for your company can also bring in greater metrics.
-If you are a small business targeting universities, it’s important to have a website that utilizes seo.
+If you are a small business targeting universities, it’s important to have a website that utilizes SEO.

 The reason is that over time, Google will start to rank your website, and if you target high intent keywords, the chances of the right prospects landing on your site will be greater.